InnerSourceCommons/InnerSourceLearningPath/introduction/introduction.md

 # Introduction

 This Learning Path gives an introduction to inner source.
-Inner source is the strategy of applying open source practices and principles to internal software development.
+Inner source is the application of open source practices and principles to internal software development.
-This strategy results in producing the highest quality software that is responsive and nimble to the changing needs of its many internal consumers.
+This strategy enables wide and effective collaboration, producing software that is responsive and nimble to the changing needs of its many internal consumers.

 This Learning Path teaches how to recognize situations that are good candidates for inner source.
 We'll outline at a high level how inner source can help in those situations.